 Some schools with highly specified concentration areas also require portfolio submissions.
 For example, Rochester Institute of Technology applicants to the Medical Illustration, Metals and Jewelry, and Furniture Design programs must all provide additional materials, with very specific guidelines.
 Applicants to the Medical Illustration program must “Include at least six drawings of natural forms such as seashells, plants, human figures, or animals, rendered in a single medium.”

 ZeeMee offers students the chance to make videos that are a maximum of 4 minutes (formerly 26 seconds).
-Students can sign up for a free ZeeMee account, create videos, and then submit their link as part of their application submission.
+Students can sign up for a free ZeeMee account.
+This allows you to create videos, and then submit their link as part of their application submission.
 Students are encouraged to use this opportunity to simply introduce themselves or to answer one of the suggested prompts.

 Many highly-selective colleges allow students to submit writing samples as optional components of their application.
-Harvard and Yale will take a look at any scholarly articles, research papers, or creative writing that you wish to share.
+Harvard and Yale will take a look at any scholarly articles, research papers, or creative writing samples.
 The University of Chicago encourages the submission of a “short” creative writing sample or scientific research abstract.
-We encourage you to take schools up on their offer of including a writing sample, but to be judicious in your selection, submitting only one or two examples of your absolute best work.
+We encourage you to take schools up on their offer of including a writing sample.
+However, you should be judicious in your selection, submitting only one or two examples of your absolute best work.

-- Most college programs in the arts require the submission of some type of portfolio containing work samples.
+- Firstly, most college programs in the arts require the submission of some type of portfolio containing work samples.

 - Additionally, the requirements vary greatly by school/program.

-- Pay careful attention to the detailed instructions regarding portfolio submission and provide EXACTLY what is asked; you don’t want to give an unnecessary edge to your competition.
+- Pay careful attention to the detailed instructions regarding portfolio submission.
+Provide EXACTLY what is asked; you don’t want to give an unnecessary edge to your competition.

-- If you lack experience in your area of interest, explore programs that place greater emphasis on your grades than your portfolio.
+- If you lack experience in your area of interest, that’s okay.
+Explore programs that place greater emphasis on your grades than your portfolio.

-- All college applicants, not just those entering art/design fields, can benefit from including portfolio items such as writing samples, short videos highlighting their talents and skills, or simply by establishing a more human connection with an admissions committee.
+- All college applicants, not just those entering art/design fields, can benefit from including portfolio items.
+For example: writing samples, short videos highlighting their talents and skills, or simply by establishing a more human connection with an admissions committee.